ktomk/pipelines/doc/PIPELINES-VARIABLE-REFERENCE.md

 ### Unsupported Features and Environment Variables

 Some variables yet do not make sense as the pipelines utility does not support the underlying feature.

-For example, parallel step execution is not (yet) supported, therefore the variables `BITBUCKET_PARALLEL_STEP` and `BITBUCKET_PARALLEL_STEP_COUNT` are not set.
-Setting them before call makes not much sense as they would be set for every step, not just the parallel ones.
+For example, the variable `BITBUCKET_DEPLOYMENT_ENVIRONMENT` and the depployments are not (yet) supported, therefore the variable `BITBUCKET_DEPLOYMENT_ENVIRONMENT` is not set.
+Setting it before call makes not much sense as it would be set for every script, and not the deployment script only.

 Another example is `BITBUCKET_EXIT_CODE`.
 Even thought this variable is easy to be set by the current piplines runner